Indian Wells Open: History

 The tournament was founded by former tennis pros Charlie Pasarell and Raymond Moore.
+It has been known by a number of names, and accepted numerous corporate sponsorships, throughout its existence.
+The French multinational banking group BNP Paribas has held the naming rights since 2009.

 Originally the women's tournament was held a week before the men's event.
 In 1996, the championship became one of the few fully combined events on both the Association of Tennis Professionals and Women's Tennis Association tours.

-The BNP Paribas Open has become one of the largest events on both the men's and women's tours.
+The Indian Wells Open has become one of the largest events on both the men's and women's tours.
 In 2004, the tournament expanded to a multi-week 96-player field.
-Winning the BNP Paribas Open and the Miami Open back to back has been colloquially termed the Sunshine Double.
+Winning the Indian Wells Open and the Miami Open back to back has been colloquially termed the Sunshine Double.
 Dubbed the "Grand Slam of the West", it is the most-attended tennis tournament in the world other than the four Majors, with over 450,000 visitors during the 2015 event.

 In 2009, the tournament and the Indian Wells Tennis Garden were sold to Larry Ellison.

 On March 8, 2020, the tournament was postponed, and later canceled, to halt the potential spread of COVID-19.

+A new category, mixed doubles, was introduced in 2024, with Storm Hunter and Matthew Ebden claiming the title in its very first edition.